 - Having your nonprofit location show up in local search results as part of the "places" results (listed before websites, blog posts, and other URLs).

 - Offering quick links to your website and an address for your physical location.

 Make nonprofit SEO part of your fundraising strategy

-Search engine optimization, or SEO, helps boost your visibility on Google.
+SEO helps boost your visibility on Google.
 If you're ignoring SEO as part of your digital marketing strategy, you could be leaving potential donation dollars on the table.

 Fortunately, there are plenty of free SEO tools that can help you move up the ranks in Google.

 By launching a keyword research strategy, improving your site speed, publishing high-quality content, and paying attention to local search results, you can help increase traffic to your website.

 Remember, when it comes to marketing your nonprofit, no one channel should exist in a silo.
 You should harness content marketing, SEO, social media outreach, and email campaigns to help you attract and retain new donors.
 With Givebutter, you get a built-in CRM and marketing automation to help launch your digital marketing strategy and start generating organic awareness to your organization.

 Kara McCartney is a web copywriter operating out of Washington, DC.
 She writes and builds websites for small businesses.